In a race for Cheetos, magpies win, but crows steal

 Black-billed magpies and American crows, both members of the clever corvid family of birds, have adapted comfortably to life in urban and suburban communities.
 In Jackson Hole, Wyoming, the two species often nest nearby each other in backyards and parks.
 Nesting near their much larger crow cousins affords magpies a margin of extra safety from a common enemy—ravens, an even larger corvid species.

 To find out which of the two corvids were more intrepid snack scouts, Esposito presented breeding pairs with a set of Cheetos challenges.
-She presented her results on Thursday, 11 August 2016 at the 101st Annual Meeting of the Ecological Society of America in Fort Lauderdale, Florida, during a session on animal Behavior.
+She will present her results today at the 101st Annual Meeting of the Ecological Society of America in Fort Lauderdale, Florida, during a session on animal Behavior.

 “Cheetos are not the healthiest food, but the birds like them a lot,” said Esposito.
 “And because they are bright orange, it was really easy to observe when the birds completed the task.”